-The Africa Together Conference is set to take place on 21 May 2022.
-The event is being organised by Cambridge Judge Business School’s Cambridge Africa Business Network (CABN) in partnership with the Cambridge African Society.
-This conference celebrates our continent’s outstanding achievements and is known for bringing together great minds and speakers who have contributed to the advancement of Africa and African businesses.
-The conference’s goal is to assist us in forming relationships with Africans in the diaspora in order to better understand and encourage efforts to resolving the economic and socio-political difficulties that we confront in Africa.
+The Africa Together Conference was held in May of this year.
+The event was organised by the African Society of Cambridge University, in partnership with the Cambridge Africa Business Network (CABN) from Cambridge Judge Business School.
+This conference celebrates the continent’s outstanding achievements and is known for bringing together great minds and speakers who have contributed to the advancement of Africa and African businesses.
+The conference goal is to assist in forming relationships with Africans in the diaspora, in order to better understand and encourage efforts to resolving the economic and socio-political difficulties that are confronted in Africa.

-Jenna Hertz, Angela Khakali and Aderinsola (Derin) Alege, MBA Class of 2021 and Co-chairs of CABN, have also spearheaded the launch of the inaugural Africa Futures Pitch Competition.
+Jenna Hertz, Angela Khakali and Aderinsola (Derin) Alege, MBA Class of 2021 and Co-chairs of CABN, have also spearheaded the launch of an inaugural Africa’s Future Pitch (AFP) Competition, along with the African Society of Cambridge University .
 Teams from across the African continent submitted their pitch decks, with the top three presenting at the conference to a panel of prestigious judges from venture capital and the Cambridge entrepreneurial scene.
-This, we believe, will be an excellent opportunity to exhibit African start-ups on a global platform.
+This, we believe, offers an excellent opportunity to exhibit African start-ups on a global platform.

 “It has been really special for us to be able to celebrate Africa and our homes as members of Cambridge Judge – an incredible, international community.
 While the conference as a whole promises to be a unique opportunity to build our networks in the United Kingdom, it has also given me the chance to explore, work with and champion African start-ups,” – Jenna Hertz.

 “Cambridge Judge offers endless possibilities to cater to student’s unique needs.
-With an interest in tech and venture capital, The Africa Business Pitch competition has been the perfect opportunity to gain experience in deal sourcing and due diligence that will be essential to transition my career to an investment role in venture capital or a corporate strategy/development role in tech,” – Angela Khakali.
+With an interest in tech and venture capital, The Africa’s Future Pitch Competition has been the perfect opportunity to gain experience in deal sourcing and due diligence that will be essential to transition my career to an investment role in venture capital or a corporate strategy/development role in tech” – Angela Khakali.

-For more information about the Africa Together Conference please visit their website >
+For more information about this year’s Africa Together Conference please visit the website >